piotrostr/flt-grant/thoughts.md

    going to be used?
 4. should we allow public view of `tokenAllocations` and `lockTimes`?
 5. should we allow multiple allocations that vest at given intervals?
+6. if it is past unlock time and there is an allocation locked for say 1 year at the 5 year mark, the tokens can get retrieved by owner, shall the lock time be for each of the balances? after 1 year user can retrieve, after 5 years owner can retrieve?

 e.g.